 Student ASVAB (SASVAB)

 A popular version is the student ASVAB, referred to by some as the SASVAB, which is used for career exploration for high school and college students.
-This pen and paper test version is given in an institutional setting such as a high school, college, or vocational school.
-It is approximately 3 hours and is composed of 8 subtests.
+This pen and paper test version is given in an institutional setting such as a high school, college or vocational school.
+It is approximately three hours and is composed of eight subtests.
 Test results are sent to your school for you and your counselor to explore careers (this is called a post-test interpretation).
-You will also be given an interest inventory (Find Your Interests).
-Your ASVAB test results and "Find Your Interests" are tools for you to explore different occupations, identify a college major, and find out about your personality.
-Your Armed Forces Qualification Test score is reflected on your test results and can be used to enlist in any of the military services.
+You also will be given an interest inventory (Find Your Interests).
+Your ASVAB test results and "Find Your Interests" are tools for you to explore different occupations, identify a college major and find out about your personality.
+Your Armed Forces Qualification Test (AFQT) score is reflected on your test results and can be used to enlist in any of the military services.

 ASVAB at MET

-Another version of the ASVAB is given at a MET (mobile examination test) site.
+Another version of the ASVAB is given at a MET (military entrance test) site.
 This test is used solely for enlistment into one of the military services.
-Test sites are located in different cities of your state-you will need to be referred by a recruiter.
-This version is somewhat longer, about 3 ½ hours.
-Assembling Objects has been added for research purposes, for a total of 9 subtests.
+Test sites are located in different cities of your state; you will need to be referred by a recruiter.
+This version is somewhat longer, about 3½ hours.
+Assembling Objects has been added for research purposes for a total of nine subtests.
 Since it is a pen and paper test, answers can be changed.
-Completely erase all changes you make--the answer sheet is run through a scanner that is very sensitive to erasures.
+Completely erase all changes you make; the answer sheet is run through a scanner that is very sensitive to erasures.

 It's never too early to start preparing for the ASVAB!
 Get started by taking free practice tests at ACE the ASVAB.

-Barclay J. Brumley served as the ASVAB Program Manager for 18 years and has worked directly with students on career exploration using the ASVAB.
-Prior to that she was an education counselor for a large military installation, helping soldiers and their families further their formal education.
+Barclay J. Brumley served as the ASVAB program manager for 18 years and has worked directly with students on career exploration using the ASVAB.
+Before that, she was an education counselor for a large military installation, helping soldiers and their families further their formal education.
 Her career in federal civil service expanded 36 years.
-As an Army spouse Barclay accompanied her husband, a retired Command Sergeant Major, on several stateside and overseas assignments.
+As an Army spouse, Brumley accompanied her husband, a retired command sergeant major, on several stateside and overseas assignments.

 All opinions expressed in this article are the author's and do not necessarily reflect those of Military.com.